Kael found himself drifting in a void.

 Theo nodded, a faint smile playing on his lips.

-Theo didn't bother replying, he was too focused on the body that laid on bed.
+He was too focused on the body that lay on the bed.

 Through his vision, Kael's soul glowed again.